codeup-nlp-capstone/clinical_patient_notes/README.md

       3. Random Forest
       4. KNN
    3. Tune models
-      1. Use the train and validate datasets to check for overtraining.
+      1. Use k-fold cross validation to  check for overtraining.
-      2. Perform k-fold cross-validation.
    4. Evaluate models
+      1. Figure out the baseline.
-      1. Determine the most important evaluation metric.
+      2. Determine the most important evaluation metric.
-      2. Compare confusion matrices of different models to see which performs best.
+      3. Compare confusion matrices of different models to see which performs best.
-      3. Test the best model on out of sample data.
+      4. Test the best model on out of sample data.
    *Deep Learning models* RNN, LSTM, other neural network approaches to classification.
 5. **Delivery**
    1. Refine best visuals.